About the Journal

 Peer Review Process

-All research articles and virtually all other types of articles that are published in AMP undergo a peer review process.
+All research articles and all other types of articles that are published in AMP undergo a peer review process.
 Reviewers are bound to comply with the confidentiality of the peer review process and not reveal any details of a manuscript or its review during or after the peer review process.
 If reviewers wish to involve a colleague in the review process, a permission from the Editor is required.
+Reviewers should inform the editorial team if artificial intelligence-assisted technology was used to perform the review.

-The AMP follows an accurate single-blind peer-review process, with experts from outside the journal donating their time on a pro bono basis.
+The AMP adopts a rigorous peer review process in a single-blind format, using experts from outside the journal who volunteer their time on a pro bono basis.

-The manuscripts received will be sent to experts in the different areas, who will make their comments, including the suggestion of acceptance, acceptance subject to minor or major revisions, or rejection.
+The manuscripts received are sent to experts in their own fields, who must provide their comments, including clear recommendations: acceptance, acceptance subject to minor or major modifications, or rejection.

 During the evaluation, the articles may be